R-802/KNN/README.md

 - **Scalability:** For larger datasets or more complex scenarios, consider utilizing optimized libraries like scikit-learn.

-### Conclusion

-This implementation provides a foundational understanding of implementing the KNN algorithm for 3-dimensional data and visually presenting its outcomes in a 3D space.
+Overall this program is a crude and simple demonstration of the k-nearest neighbor classification algorithm.
 While this version is not highly optimized, it serves as a starting point for exploring KNN algorithms and visualization techniques.

----